djfergus/odmpy-watch/README.md

 # odmpy-watch
-watch directory for odm files and run odmpy to download. olders mapped from NAS via CIFS so cannot use inotify etc. need cache=none option in mount.cifs to prevent error on file move.
+watch directory for odm files and run odmpy to download.
+Folders mapped from NAS via CIFS so cannot use inotify etc. need cache=none option in mount.cifs to prevent error on file move.

 ```
 /etc/systemd/system/odmpy.service